JacksoonHayes/JacksoonHayes/README.md

 ## 💫 About Me:
-🔭 I’m currently coming to an end of my Bachelors in Information Technology 🌱 I have a passion for C#, Full-stack Development, AI, and Machine Learning.
+🔭 I’m currently coming to an end of my Bachelors in Information Technology

+🌱 I have a passion for C#, Full-stack Development, AI, and Machine Learning
 👯 I’m looking to collaborate on anything :)
 ⚡ Fun fact: I love to play basketball and go hiking